How To Sell On eBay For Beginners [The Definitive Guide]

 For more detail on this first step and choosing the best things to sell on eBay in 2022, check out our guide here.

 Step 2: How do you want to sell it?

 It may be music to your ears to hear that you don’t necessarily need to buy stock before you sell it.
-Not all ecommerce sellers start with warehouses of space, plenty of inventory and a fully-fledged fulfilment plan - in fact, that’s probably the minority of cases.
+Not all ecommerce sellers start with warehouses of space, plenty of inventory and a fully-fledged fulfillment plan - in fact, that’s probably the minority of cases.

-But if you plan to grow, then it’s important to plan your fulfilment strategy early on.
+But if you plan to grow, then it’s important to plan your fulfillment strategy early on.
 Firstly, you need to figure out where you will get your stock and store it.
 This should help you make the second decision: how to ship your products.

 Ecommerce business models

 - Traditional: You buy stock and then sell and send it off yourself.
 This manual option gives you the greatest control but it will chew up a lot of your time.
 If you are looking to scale your business, you will need infrastructure (i.e., warehousing and probably staff) to help you.